Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 Analysts warn that the company risks running out of access to capital, not just because of present liability, but also because of the risk of future catastrophic fires, a specter sharpened by climate change and a century of fire suppression policy in the nation's forests.

 The company in November said it had exhausted its revolving credit lines.
-And the ratings agencies, Moody's Investor Service and S&P, recently downgraded the company's credit rating to near "junk" status.
+And the ratings agencies, Moody's Investor Service and S&P, have downgraded the company's credit rating to near "junk" status.

 Approval process will be complicated

-Internal PG&E planning documents on the potential sale, labeled "privileged and confidential," show the company officials are concerned about regulatory approval.
+Internal PG&E planning documents on the potential sale, labeled "privileged and confidential," show that company officials are concerned about regulatory approval.

 "The CPUC approval process will be complicated and lengthy, so phasing the proceeding to obtain early decisions on matters that are crucial to the viability of the transaction is desirable," one document reads.